-In 2003 and 2005, at the two phases of the World Summit of the Information Society (WSIS), the international community agreed on a set of commitments that recognize enablers for development.
-World leaders representing Governments, private sector, civil society and the international organizations translated the common vision and guiding principles into concrete Action Lines in the Geneva Plan of Action, to advance the achievement of internationally agreed goals.
+In 2003 and 2005, at the two phases of the World Summit of the Information Society (WSIS), the international community agreed on a set of commitments that recognize information and communication technologies (ICTs) as enablers for development.
+World leaders representing Governments, private sector, civil society and the international organizations translated the common vision and guiding principles into concrete Action Lines in the Geneva Plan of Action, to advance the achievement of internationally agreed development goals.

-The Action Lines capture the potential of ICTs inenhancing access, especially of vulnerable populations, education, health care and other public services; provision of ICT Infrastructure; creating enabling environments; ; building confidence and security in the use of ICTs information knowledgehe role of ICTs for protecting the environment, for mitigating natural disaster risks, ensuring sustainable use of natural resources and sustainable food production and for women’s empowermenta ,
+The Action Lines identify and seek to capture the potential of ICTs in: enhancing access, especially of vulnerable populations, to infrastructure, education, health care and other public services; provision of ICT Infrastructure; creating enabling environments; ensuring freedom of expression online; building confidence and security in the use of ICTs for information and knowledge creation, sharing, acquisition and preservation purposes, and for financial rationales.
+The role of ICTs for protecting the environment, for mitigating natural disaster risks, ensuring sustainable use of natural resources and sustainable food production and for women’s empowerment are also key to the implementation of WSIS outcomes.
+In addition, along the years, the open Internet model has demonstrated a remarkable flexibility to change, and an ability to facilitate economic growth and social progress.

-Russian Federation, Government: The Action Lines capture the potential of ICTs inenhancing access, especially of vulnerable populationsinformation and knowledge , education, health care and other public services; provision of ICT Infrastructure; creating enabling environments; as well as the right to privacy ; building confidence and security in the use of ICTs information knowledgehe role of ICTs for protecting the environment, for mitigating natural disaster risks, ensuring sustainable use of natural resources and sustainable food production and for women’s empowermenta ,
+Russian Federation, Government: The Action Lines identify and seek tocapture the potential of ICTs in: enhancing access, especially of vulnerable populations, to information and knowledge infrastructure, education, health care and other public services; provision of ICT Infrastructure; creating enabling environments; ensuring freedom of expression as well as the right to privacy online; building confidence and security in the use of ICTs for information and knowledge creation, sharing, acquisition and preservation purposes, and for financial rationales.
+The role of ICTs for protecting the environment, for mitigating natural disaster risks, ensuring sustainable use of natural resources and sustainable food production and for women’s empowermentare also key to the implementation of WSIS outcomes.
+In addition, along the years, the open Internet model has demonstrated a remarkable flexibility to change,and anability to facilitate economic growth and social progress.

-considerable achievementssince 2003, the ICT landscape changed dramaticallyeveral new trends have emerged in the broadband, social networks, mobilitydigital inclusion, .
-These trends bring apid innovationdiffusion and uptake of mobile technologiesimproved access to the Internet the gamut of opportunities that ICTs offer to promote inclusive development.
-As demonstrated by the ongoing overall review of the implementation of WSIS outcomes, international cooperation and multi-stakeholder collaboration on the strategic use of ICTs to address a wide range of issues during the past decade h produced a wealth of knowledge, experience and expertise – resources
+While considerable achievements have been made since the first phase of WSIS in 2003, (these achievements were further highlighted and showcased by Stakeholders during the first WSIS+10 Review Event, WSIS Forums and the WSIS+10 High –level event multistakeholder preparatory process) the ICT landscape and their uses have changed dramatically.
+Several new trends have emerged in the inclusive Information and Knowledge Society (ies) such as broadband, social networks, cybersecurity, mobility, digital inclusion, massive open online courses (MOOCs) and e-participation, amongst others .
+These trends bring rapid innovation, diffusion and uptake of mobile technologies, as well as, improved access to the Internet, which has led to the great expansion of the gamut of opportunities that ICTs offer to promote inclusive and sustainable development.
+As demonstrated by the ongoing overall review of the implementation of WSIS outcomes, international cooperation and multi-stakeholder collaboration on the strategic use of ICTs to address a wide range of issues during the past decade has produced a wealth of knowledge, experience and expertise – resources which constitute a valuable foundation for our future vision and action.